apify/apify-docs/sources/academy/tutorials/python/scrape_data_python.md

 ---

 Web scraping is not limited to the JavaScript world.
 The Python ecosystem contains some pretty powerful scraping tools as well.
-One of those is [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), a library for parsing HTML and easy navigation or modification of a DOM tree.
+One of those is [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), a library for parsing HTML and navigating or modifying of its DOM tree.

 This tutorial shows you how to write a Python [actor](../../platform/getting_started/actors.md) for scraping the weather forecast from [BBC Weather](https://www.bbc.com/weather) and process the scraped data using [Pandas](https://pandas.pydata.org/).